OpenEvalProject/evals/manuscripts/elife-89102/v1/manuscript.md

 ## Results

-## Panel A
+### Panel A

 What we term Panel A is found on the southern face of the natural pillar that forms the southern edge of the entry from the Hill Antechamber into the southern of two passages leading to the Dinaledi Chamber (Figures 1 and 2).
 The panel is notable as an area of discolored rock that appears to have been smoothed by percussive blows by a hard object, as is evidenced by micro and macro pitting of the surface not found on the adjacent natural rock surfaces (Figures 3 and 4) and by the possible application of sand and grit both before and after markings were made (Figures 5 and 6) and (Figures 7—9) .

 ![Figure 2.](https://cdn.elifesciences.org/articles/89102/elife-89102-fig2-v1.jpg)

-**Figure 2.:** A, B) and Engraving Panel B (C, D).(A) was taken with a polarizing filter as described in the ‘Methods’.
+**Figure 2.:** (A) was taken with a polarizing filter as described in the ‘Methods’.
 (B) was taken using only LED lights and approximates natural coloration.
 (C) shows the results of increasing contrast while lowering light on Panel B while (D) illustrates Panel B under LED lighting.

 ![Figure 3.](https://cdn.elifesciences.org/articles/89102/elife-89102-fig3-v1.jpg)